-Most nonprofit mission statement advice online is written by branding interns who have never filed a Form 1023 and have no clue what the IRS expects.
-A real nonprofit mission statement is not a slogan.
-It is not your personal manifesto.
-It is not something you write in a coffee shop while imagining the lives you plan to inspire.
-A compliant mission statement is a legal anchor that defines what your organization does, who it serves, and why it qualifies as a charitable organization under federal law.
+Most nonprofit mission statement advice online is written by branding interns who have never filed a Form 1023 and have no clue what the IRS expects in a 501c3 application.
+A nonprofit mission statement for 501c3 is not a slogan.
+It's not your personal manifesto.
+It's not something you write in a coffee shop while imagining the lives you plan to inspire.

 Mission statements that sound inspirational but fail to describe actual activities are the first sign of a weak nonprofit.
 The IRS examiner sees right through poetic language.
 They want clarity, they want structure, and they want a mission statement that aligns with your organizing document, your bylaws, your narrative, and your projected activities.
 If your nonprofit mission statement is vague, your entire application is built on sand.

-- How Long Should a 501(c)(3) Mission Statement Be
+- How Long Should a 501c3 Mission Statement be

-- What a 501(c)(3) Mission Statement Must Include for IRS Approval
+- What a 501c3 Mission Statement Must Include for IRS Approval

-- 501(c)(3) Mission Statement Examples That Meet IRS Standards
+- 501c3 Mission Statement Examples That Meet IRS Standards

 - Common Mission Statement Mistakes That Fail IRS Review